 Surviving extreme cold conditions will mean you need to wear shoes that keep your feet covered and warm.

-As well, going barefoot on rocks that are sharp and jagged might cause you injury.
+As well, going barefoot, and hiking over rocks that are sharp and jagged might cause you injury.
 Going barefoot on concrete or asphalt in the middle of a hot summer’s day might burn your feet if you haven’t already conditioned them for going bare.

-You need to transition into it, if all you’ve ever done is wear shoes, reason being your soles will need hardening and your feet and leg muscles won’t be accustomed to it especially if you wear high heels often. –>> Here are some popular ideas available online.
+You need to transition into it, if all you’ve ever done is wear shoes, the reason being your soles will need hardening and your feet and leg muscles won’t be accustomed to it especially if you wear high heels often. –>> Here are some popular ideas available online.

 Laws on Going Barefoot in Public

-Views on Going Barefoot in Public
+Views on going barefoot in public

 The idea of going barefoot in public can raise some different views, but a discussion of the topic on a public forum (Female First Forum), gave these representative responses: